Nick-Lamanna907/AFL-Data-Dashboard/README.md

 # AFL-Data-Dashboard
 Learning how to use Plotly Dash.

-This project is helping me how to create a data dashboard.
+This project is helping me learn how to create a data dashboard.
 My goal is to have a nice looking dahsboard that will let me:
   - choose a home team
   - view their home and away scores for a user selected data range